Current as of May 2018 | Download print version (in PDF)

 NPOs may engage in lobbying activities, but such activities must conform to the norms for acceptable advocacy under Article 19 of the Civil Code.
 NPOs may not directly expend funds on “any political party or candidate or for purposes of partisan political activity” (Corporation Code Section 36(9)).
 As for campaign activities, NPOs receiving government funding and those receiving tax benefits are prohibited from making indirect or direct contributions for purposes of partisan political activity (Philippine Omnibus Election Code Section 95(b to f) and (h)).

 The Philippine Constitution contains general provisions obligating the state to ensure access to education for all children (Constitution Article XIV Section 4).
-There are no provisions in the Constitution or Corporation Code, however, that explicitly address discrimination by educational institutions on the basis of race.
+It also provides that no person shall be denied “equal protection of the laws” (Constitution Article III Section 1).
+There are no provisions in the Constitution or Corporation Code, however, which explicitly address discrimination by educational institutions on the basis of race.

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.